 What We Believe

-United Methodists share a common heritage with other Christians: conviction that God has mercy and love for all people; belief in a triune God: Father, Son, and Holy Spirit; faith in the mystery of salvation through Jesus Christ; celebration of the sacraments (Baptism and Holy Communion).
-Four guidelines which help us understand our faith are: Scripture, tradition, experience, and reason.
+United Methodists share a common heritage with other Christians: conviction that God has mercy and love for all people; belief in a triune God: Creator, Christ, and Holy Spirit; faith in the mystery of salvation through Jesus Christ; celebration of the sacraments (Baptism and Holy Communion).
+United Methodists read and interpret Scripture through the lenses of tradition, reason, and experience.

 United Methodists believe in the primacy of grace (God’s unmerited love), human dignity, conversion, faith and good works, and tolerance.
 For us social consciousness has always gone hand in hand with faith.
 United Methodists seek to follow what is known as Our Social Creed, as found in The Book of Discipline, paragraph 166, page 122: